HL7/cdmh/input/pagecontent/background.md

 For CDMH, Option 1 was not considered as it would add a significant burden on the researchers and the user interface to compose queries in each format and the maintenance of the overall solution would be complex.
 Hence Option 2 was chosen with BRIDG serving as the intermediary model.
 Leveraging BRIDG as the intermediary model has many benefits some of which are listed below
 * Ability to use a common model for composing the queries making the system design easier and maintainable.
-* Well defined semantics of BRIDG makes it easier for others to understand the data.
+* Well-defined semantics of BRIDG makes it easier for others to understand the data.
 * Allows for converting from a single intermediary models to any number of CDMs, which can be done once centrally thus reducing any burden on the data partners.
 * Allows for converting results from the data partners to a common model from where it can be mapped and translated to other formats including FHIR.